pearu/f2py/doc/developers_guide.rst

 `Base` class `__new__` method in the top level `Program` class.
-A limitation of the `NoMatchError` exception (but not the `InternalSyntaxError` exception) is that it is not able to give any details of the error, as is knows nothing about which rules failed to match.
+A limitation of the `NoMatchError` exception (but not the `InternalSyntaxError` exception) is that it is not able to give any details of the error, as it knows nothing about which rules failed to match.

-`FortranSyntaxError` should also be used when it is know that there is a match, the match has a syntax error and the line number information is available via the reader object.
-One issue is that when `FortranSyntaxError` is raised from such a location, the fparser script is not able to use the reader's fifo buffer to extract position information.
-This is dealt with by not outputting anything from the script related to the fifo buffer in this case.
-It is possible that if the lines were pushed back into the buffer then this would work.
+`FortranSyntaxError` should also be used when it is known that there is a match, the match has a syntax error and the line number information is available via the reader object.
+One issue is that when `FortranSyntaxError` is raised from such a location, the `fparser2.py` script may not be able to use the reader's fifo buffer to extract position information.
+In this case, position information is not provided in the output.
+It is possible that if the lines were pushed back into the buffer in the parser code then this problem would not occur.

 .. note::